 (Eve) WAS THE ORIGINAL CAUSE OF ALL EVIL, WHOSE DISGRACE HAS COME DOWN TO ALL WOMEN.

-– and the Church rallying in the other, having a right old dictate of what was what.
-It’s through this channel that patriarchal culture fixates on ‘her’ (the by-word for Eve and, of course, all women) acts of deceit and sin, garnering a general distrust towards women folk and coming to the conclusion that, morally speaking, she is of a weaker and lower character to men.
-Granted, Adam caved into the apple but who offered the fruit in the first place?! – It was essentially divine finger pointing.
+– and the Church rallying in the other.
+It’s through this channel that patriarchal culture fixated on Eve’s acts of deceit and sin, garnering a general distrust towards women folk.
+The conclusion was that, morally speaking, women were of a weaker and lower character to men.
+It was essentially divine finger pointing.

 Coming back to the paintings, the serpent comes off as rather anthropomorphic (cartoonish, but, far from being a cartoon in the light hearted sense!) – being both sexualised and feminised.
 No, the snake hasn’t been made sexy.
 The serpent just casually takes on a woman’s head, the mirror-image to Eve, just made a bit beastly by the scaley body.
-This image of the woman-headed serpent is explicit and occurs frequently in manuscripts executed in northern France in the late thirteenth century, a motif borrowed from Christian pictorial sources.
-Here, the serpent becomes an early incarnation of the femme-fatale, a metaphor, if you will, for women’s sexuality: A sexuality which endangered men as it was believed that ‘the Devil might often assume a woman’s guise’ [which Kraus states from the monk’s catalogue of transformations].
+This image of the woman-headed serpent is explicit and occurs frequently in manuscripts executed in northern France in the late-thirteenth century – a motif borrowed from Christian pictorial sources.
+Here, the serpent becomes an early incarnation of the femme-fatale, a metaphor, if you will, for women’s sexuality: a sexuality which endangered men as it was believed that ‘the Devil might often assume a woman’s guise’ (which Kraus asserts from the monk’s catalogue of transformations).
 Tricksy!

-Perceptions of women in relation to Eve and her appearance in art assign a misogynistic view towards their natural condition which stemmed from original sin and, that’s a hard stain to get out.
-As the Bible, male dominance and the patriarchy would have it, you could paint a woman according to superstition and, a general mistrust of female sexuality.
+To summarise, perceptions of women in relation to Eve and her appearance in late-medieval art assigned a misogynistic view towards their natural condition which stemmed from original sin, and, that’s a hard stain to get out.
+As the Bible, male authority and the patriarchy would have it, you could paint a woman according to superstition, and a general mistrust of female sexuality along with it.